 Sheen must fight a karate champion on Jimmy Neutron and is trained by an old person.
 Sheen asks the trainer "Arent you a little bit old to be teaching karate"? so he beats up Sheen to show him.

 Nearly every old person in The Boondocks.
-Grandpa's belt-fu, Rukas's being able to take on Huey, Stinkmeiner after his death (where even Satan had to give him his props) and Stinkmeiner's squad of friends who are basically a badass grandparents trio.
+Robert and his belt-whip fighting style, Ruckus and his nunchaku skills, Stinkmeaner after his death (where even Satan had to give him his props), and the Hateocracy who are basically a badass grandparents trio.

 Old Man:(Has Dan in a neck-lock) I learned this move on the (cough), on the beaches of Normandy.